 Ginter House from the Shafer Street side when the building was known as the Administration Building of Richmond Professional Institute, 1940s.

-The library in Ginter House also served the students of the Richmond School of Social Work and Public Health which had moved in 1925 to a building across the street from the former mansion in what is now called Founder's Hall.
+The library in Ginter House also served the students of the Richmond School of Social Work and Public Health which had moved in 1925 to a building across the street from d Founder's Hall.
 This same school purchased Ginter House in 1930 and the adjoining property in the back.
 Ginter House became a multi-function building for the school - it housed a small library, classrooms, and offices.
 As the school grew, it became exclusively an administrative building for the offices of the provost, vice presidents, and other school officials.
 An east wing was added as part of a WPA project in 1939 and a west wing was added at the back of the building in 1949.

 In 1930 the school became Richmond Professional Institute (RPI), which would in 1968 merge with the Medical College of Virginia to become Virginia Commonwealth University.

-As of 2023, Ginter House houses the Office of the Provost and Vice President for Academic Affairs and other administrative departments.
-But the building is more than an office building - it is the principle jewel of the many historic houses along the 800 and 900 blocks of W. Franklin St. - in what has been described as VCU's "open-air architectural museum."
+As of 2025, Ginter House houses the Office of the Provost and Vice President for Academic Affairs and other administrative departments.
+But the building is more than an office building.
+It It is the principal jewel of the many historic houses along the 800 and 900 blocks of W. Franklin St., VCU's "open-air architectural museum."

 - Ray Bonis